BrainImAccs/veganbagel/README.md

 # Installation

 We recommend installing veganbagel using [Docker](https://www.docker.com).
-The container will expose a DICOM listener, which will accept and process 3D T1w brain images.
+The container will expose a DICOM listener, which will accept 3D T1w brain images.

 The results will be sent back to a DICOM node.
 For testing, you can for example use [Horos](https://horosproject.org) to send and receive DICOM files.

 veganbagel will be made available on the Docker Hub soon.
 Currently, please download the Dockerfile and then build the image: